 • Maintaining a low cost delivery of products and services,

-• Synchronization of products and services with the potential requirements of the association’s members and customers.
+• Synchronisation of products and services with the potential requirements of the association’s members and customers.

 In the past portfolio analysis used to be limited to the space of the corporate Research and Development, and is now being studied in different academic and agency environments.